-LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/ George Johnston) and Lovers: Winners (Maggie).
-She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions.
-Theatre credits include Death of a Saleman (Playwrights Horizons Theatre School 2017), Antony and Cleopatra (Royal Academy of Dramatic Arts in London 2016), Uncle Vanya (PHTS 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014), Taming of the Shrew (New Genesis Productions 2013), Macbeth (NGP 2012), Hamlet & Comedy of Errors (NGP 2011), and Romeo and Juliet (NGP 2010).
-She appeared in a music video for The Llewelyn Mix, and holds a BFA from New York University’s Tisch School of the Arts.
+LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/George Johnston) and Lovers: Winners (Maggie).
+Theatre credits include Death of a Saleman (Playwrights Horizons Theatre School 2017), Antony and Cleopatra (Royal Academy of Dramatic Arts 2016), Uncle Vanya (PHTS 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014).
+She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions: Taming of the Shrew, Macbeth, Hamlet, Comedy of Errors, Romeo and Juliet and others.
+Lachlan appeared in a music video for The Llewelyn Mix, studied at RADA in London, and holds a BFA from New York University’s Tisch School of the Arts.

 JOHN GAZZALE With Voice Theatre John has performed in Our Country’s Good (Robert Sideway/Davey Collins) and Birds on a Wire (Shimon).
 Gallery Players: Company (Peter); Voice Theatre: Hay Fever (Simon); Barefoot Theatre Company: Raft of the Medusa (Donald); A Christmas Carol: Scrooge and Marley (Scrooge); Dog Day Afternoon (Leon); Balm in Gilead (Frannie); FringeNYC 09 Encore: Terranova (Hearst); Lobo Theatre: Spring Storm (Arthur – New York Premiere); Member of Barefoot Theatre Company and Voice Theatre.
 M.F.A.
 Actors Studio/New School.